mitchellfyi/mitchellfyi/README.md

 Currently:
 - 🔭 I’m currently working on ... a socially curated RRS feed reader
 - 🌱 I’m currently learning ... applied ai development for product engineering
 - 👯 I’m looking to collaborate on ...
-B2B SaaS and LLMs in production
+B2B SaaS with LLMs in production
 - 🤔 I’m looking for help with ... finding my next role!
-- 💬 Ask me about ... how many last start-up failed
+- 💬 Ask me about ... how my last start-up failed
 - 📫 How to reach me: hello@mitchell.fyi
 - ⚡ Fun fact: ...
 I dream about ditching it all and becoming a gardener